VassiliSuhov/Console_Image_editor/README.md

 <br />
 <br />

-another is adding one line and you get a firework:
+ another cool example is by adding one line and you get a firework:

 for (int frame_number = 1; frame_number < MAX_FRAME; frame_number += SPEED)